 Over-the-hill spices can freshen your carpet, your vacuum too.
 Mix an assortment of old spices like cinnamon, thyme, cloves, and nutmeg—or a blend of rosemary and ginger.
 Sprinkle on the carpet and then vacuum.

-Pro tip: Always test in an inconspicuous place first to make sure the color from the spices won’t stain the carpet.
+Always test first in an inconspicuous place to make sure the color from the spices won’t stain the carpet.

 Spices with strong or pungent smells will often repel insects.
-For example, ants’ worst enemy is spices like pepper, oregano sage, and peppermint.
+For example, ants’ worst enemy is spice—pepper, oregano sage, and peppermint.

 Guard the garden